aayushyadavz/movie-box-react/Readme.md

      - Click **Save**.

 2. **Firebase API:**

    - `onAuthStateChanged`:

      - This API is triggered automatically whenever the authentication state changes (e.g., sign-in, sign-up, sign-out).
      - Acts like an event listener and can be used at the root level of the app for global authentication management.

+   - `signOut`:

+     - Used to log out the currently authenticated user.

+   - `updateProfile`:
+     - Allows updating the user's profile information, such as display name and profile picture.